compromise-evident/Overkillographic/README.md

 * Create bar/QR codes through segmented writing.
 * Mass do things to other files (C++ easily modifiable.)
 * Hide information in videos, images, and GIFs.
-* Adjust Byte modification for other styles (line 218.)
+* Adjust Byte modification for other styles (cpp line 218.)
 * Enjoy the crazy acid perspective.